-In Nancy Meyers‘s The Intern, now released on DVD, we see that “Experience never gets old,” as goes the tagline, and that there can still be work-related meaning in retirement.
+In Nancy Meyers‘s The Intern we see that “Experience never gets old,” as goes the tagline, and that there can still be work-related meaning in retirement.

 Robert De Niro plays Ben, a senior widower who seeks an internship at a fashion website company managed by Jules (Anne Hathaway).
 Although bringing on a 70-year-old intern is not an idea she’s personally endorsed, it all works out in the end.